This advisory council is established pursuant to Minnesota Statutes, Section 245.466, subd. 5. It has the following responsibilities:

 - Consumer(s) of mental health services

-- Family members(s) of a mentally ill person
+- Family members(s) of a person living with a mental illness

 - Child mental health professional